unic/estatico/docs/Tasks.md

 ### `gulp media:iconfont`
 Generate icon font (using `gulp-iconfont`) and corresponding Sass file (based on Handlebars template).

+### `gulp media:imageversions`
+Creates versions of images, based on configuration, located in imageversions.js file in the same folder as original image.
+See /source/demo/modules/imageversions module for more details and further documentation.

 ### `gulp media:pngsprite`
 Generate sprite image from input files (using `gulp.spritesmith`) and generate Sass file (based on Handlebars template).